 - Yoshi’s New Island

 There are three kinds of games I definitely do not recommend for road trips.
-The following game styles do not lend themselves to playing in a car.
-I have listed out the series names for these exclusions.
+While they may produce great games, the following styles do not lend themselves to playing in a car.
+The listings include series as well as individual games.

 Competition Games: While I make exceptions to the no competition rule at home, there are no exceptions on a car trip.
 Feelings can easily get hurt and there is nowhere for frustration to go when you’re stuck in a car.